Crock Pot Loaded Baked Beans Perfect For Tailgating!

 Crock Pot Loaded Baked Beans are a family favorite!
-It finally feels like a fall in the Pacific Northwest; the rain has returned to us.
+It finally feels like fall in the Pacific Northwest; the rain has returned.
 It was a long hot, dry summer, and this was one of the first times I was so excited to see the rain.
-That means it’s crockpot season again even.
+That means it’s crockpot season again.

 These Crock Pot Loaded Baked Beans are a family favorite!
-Last winter, a friend sent me her bean recipe; the kids have been in love with them since she brought them over.
+Last winter, a friend brought over these beans, and the kids have loved them since then.
 I love that they will eat this since it’s packed full of protein between the beans and beef, but we had to tweak it and add bacon since it’s my family.
 However, my favorite part is how easy they are to make!

 Crock Pot Loaded Baked Beans Ingredients: